Learning how to format ebook chapters is easy once you know how to do it correctly.

 Formatting chapters in Pages

-The process is almost exactly the same in Apple Pages.
+The process is almost exactly the same when formatting a book in Apple Pages.

 Follow the steps I mentioned for Word to check your headings are the same and remove any additional spaces.
 You can see these by clicking view all Invisibles from the main view menu.